ashokdarsh/my-profile/docs/engineering/practices.md

 - **Agile + DevOps Culture**: A mindset that embraces iteration, rapid feedback, automation, and collaboration
 - **Cloud-Native Development**: Containerized apps, microservices, and scalable API-first architectures
 - **Integrated Engineering Toolchain**: From Jira to GitHub to CI/CD to monitoring, enabling end-to-end traceability
-- **Infrastructure as Code (IaC)**: Fully automated infrastructure provisioning using Captain, Terraform, and Cargill Cloud Platform
+- **Infrastructure as Code (IaC)**: Fully automated infrastructure provisioning using Terraform, and Cloud Platform
 - **Source Control & Branching Strategy**: GitHub Enterprise with GitFlow/GitHubFlow, tagging, and hotfix support
 - **Continuous Integration & Delivery**: Pipelines with built-in gates for quality, coverage, security, and observability
 - **Shift-Left Testing**: Early, automated testing — unit, functional, regression, and security — integrated into the CI/CD lifecycle